 - What to Expect:

-- Children’s Medical Center Health Plan will no longer participate in the Texas Medicaid program as an MCO serving STAR Kids members in the Dallas service area.
+- Children’s Medical Center Health Plan is no longer participating in the Texas Medicaid program as an MCO serving STAR Kids members in the Dallas service area.

-- Amerigroup remains a plan option, and Aetna Better Health of Texas will be added.
+- Amerigroup remains a plan option, and Aetna Better Health of Texas was added.

-- Children’s Medical Center Health Plan members will be automatically enrolled with Aetna no later than Oct.
-1. If a member prefers, they can choose to enroll with Amerigroup.
+- Children’s Medical Center Health Plan members were automatically enrolled with Aetna Sept.
+1, 2020.
+If a member preferred, they had the option to enroll with Amerigroup.

 - You can apply to contract with Aetna Better Health of Texas now.